jessuni/SafeColor/README.md

 - default: `4.5`

 ## Notice
-ES6 features: destructing assignment and map is used in this script.
+ES6 features: destructing assignment and map are used in this script.
 You may need polyfill for the script to work properly.

 Note: to keep this as simple as possible, the output is a RGB value in string.
 If any built-in conversions (to HEX, to HSL) will make SafeColor much more convenient for you, please contact me to add the feature or feel free to pull request.
 Cheers!